The Bankrate promise

 What is a home equity loan?

-How does a home equity loan work?
+How a home equity loan works

 Home equity loan requirements

 Lenders have different requirements for home equity loans.
 Some typical requirements include:

 - Credit score: At least in the mid-600s